Stop waiting for a winning lottery ticket. Go ahead, you CAN make your own luck and you can definitely make your own miracle!

 I’ll be covering the Clothing Swap and Fashion Show for The Swapaholics (I love their slogan: “Retail Therapy Meets Recycling), and I couldn’t be more excited!
 I’ll be reporting back on the event, and if you’re going to go too be sure to say “Hi”!

-And Then She Saved is on blazin’ hot!
+And Then We Saved is on blazin’ hot!

 Last month page views topped 49,105 IN 1 DAY!

 With monthly page views reaching OVER HALF A MILLION! (say what!? so awesome!)